-The slow cooker is a lifesaver on the family dinner front: Put food in crock pot.
+The slow cooker is a lifesaver on the family dinner front: Put food in the crockpot.
 Set timer.
 Serve.

 This Balsamic and Tomato Slow Cooker Chicken is just that.
 The only advance prep is a couple of minutes of peeling and chopping.
 Everything goes straight into the pot, the switch gets flipped to “on,” and you can go about your business until dinner is done.